mpaulweeks/bookmarks-jekyll/_posts/2018-05-11-edh-changes-karoo.md

   <auto-card-image>Garruk Wildspeaker</auto-card-image>
 </div>

 These cards are strong, no doubt.
-But they inevitably create longer turns and mana math, and their impact besides ramping is either minor or not in line with the deck's strategy.
+But they inevitably create longer turns and mana math, and their impact besides ramping is either minor or not in line with the deck's strategy (except of course <auto-card>Time Spiral</auto-card>, but I'm trying to take a hard line here).

 They are also the only way for my deck to generate net positive mana the turn they're cast, versus <auto-card>Exploration</auto-card>-type cards that are usually an investment and at best break even.
-By removing, I will more reliably have finite mana and actually end my god damn turn.
+By removing them, I will more reliably have finite mana and actually end my god damn turn.

 ## Cutting the One-Shot Explorations